aequitas/macos-menubar-wireguard/README.md

 # Features

 - Sit in your menubar
-- Indicate if tunnels are connected
+- Indicate if tunnels are enabled
 - Bring tunnel up/down via one click
 - ~~Fail miserably when brew/wg-quick is not installed or permissions on files are incorrect~~